-OFF-STREET PARKING REQUIREMENTS SECTION 9.514 USE SPACE REQUIREMENT Residential (a) (1) One and two family dwellings Studio Space for one car per unit 1 Bedroom Space for one car per unit 2 Bedroom Space for two cars per unit 3+ Bedroom Space for two cars per unit (2) Multiple family dwellings 1.5 Spaces per unit.
-(3) Rooming or boarding house, Spaces equal to 80% of the Transient Lodging number of guest accommodations plus one additional space for each owner, manager or employee.
+SECTION 9.514 OFF-STREET PARKING REQUIREMENTS

+USE SPACE REQUIREMENT (a) Res idential (1) One and two family dwellings Multiple family dwellings Studio 1 Bedroom 2 Bedroom 3+ Bedroom 1.5 Spaces per u Space for one car per unit Space for one car per unit Space for two cars per unit Space for two cars per unit unit.
+(3) Rooming or boarding house, Transient Lodging Spaces equal to 80% of the number of guest accommodations plus one additional space for each owner, manager or employee.